RetroDECK/RetroDECK/wiki-rtd/docs/wiki_controllers/diffrent-game-inputs.md

 **Regional differences:**

+In games from the EU/US `Cross` is confirm while in Japan `Cross` is cancel:

 Depending on the region of your Playstation game, the buttons `Circle` and `Cross` switches the meaning for confirm and cancel (they are still at the same physical location).

-But it is good to keep in mind if you are used to exiting out of menus with a certain button and wondering why it works in some games while others not. <br>
+But it is good to keep in mind if you are used to exiting out of menus with a certain button and wondering why it works in some games while others not.
-In games from the EU/US `Cross` is confirm while in Japan `Cross` is cancel.